 Baccalaureate School Admissions Test| How Do Students Get Admitted to the School?

-The timed exam is targeted to students in sixth grade, and it includes several different sections that test English and mathematics skills.
-The English sections include reading comprehension, logical reasoning, vocabulary, and language arts, similar to the topics kids might see on the Hunter test or the SHSAT.
-The math questions include algebra and geometry, but the focus is on challenging children by giving problems that take thought to solve, not just testing to see which students know formulas the best.
-There is no additional essay section.
+The timed exam is targeted to students in sixth grade, and it includes several different sections that test ELA and mathematics skills.
+The English sections include an essay/written response section (similar to the ones kids might see on the Hunter test or Anderson test).
+The math questions include advanced question (including algebra and geometry), but the focus is on challenging children by giving problems that take thought to solve, not just testing to see which students know formulas the best.

 In addition to scoring well on the exam, students will also have a group interview with five or six other candidates to test teamwork skills and general fit.
 The school used to offer a second admissions test for ninth grade placement, but due to high demand only offers an exam for seventh grade entry.
 For more information about the admissions process, check out the school’s website.

 Sixth grade students will be selected based on their 5th grade report cards, attendance, and NY state exam scores.
 (Students are also asked to submit some in-class assignments (science, math, ELA), but as far as we understand the process, there does not seem to be points assigned for these elements).